interrogator/corpkit/README.md

 * Return lemmatised or unlemmatised results (using WordNet for constituency trees, and CoreNLP's lemmatisation for dependencies).
 Add words to `dictionaries/word_transforms.py` manually if need be
 * Look for keywords in each subcorpus (using code from [*Spindle*](https://github.com/sgrau/spindle-code), and chart their keyness
 * Look for ngrams in each subcorpus, and chart their frequency
-* Two-way UK-US spelling conversion (superior as the former may be), and the ability to add words manually.
+* Two-way UK-US spelling conversion (superior as the former may be), and the ability to add words manually

 #### `plotter()`